-Global Network
+Global network

 PwC is the brand under which the member firms of PricewaterhouseCoopers International Limited (PwCIL) operate and provide professional services.
-Together, these firms form the PwC Network.
-'PwC' is often used to refer either to individual firms within the PwC Network or to several or all of them collectively.
+Together, these firms form the PwC network.
+'PwC' is often used to refer either to individual firms within the PwC network or to several or all of them collectively.

 In many parts of the world, accounting firms are required by law to be locally owned and independent.
-The PwC Network is not a global partnership, a single firm or a multinational corporation.
-The PwC Network consists of firms which are separate legal entities.
+The PwC network isn't a global partnership, a single firm or a multinational corporation.
+The PwC network consists of firms which are separate legal entities.